-We hope you've been enjoying this special series; I kicked things off two months ago and now the wheel's spun full circle throughout the staff here, back to myself.
+We hope you've been enjoying this special series; I kicked things off and now the wheel's spun full circle throughout the staff here, back to myself.

 And here I am.